MolSSI-Education/cpp_programming/02-01-intro-cpp.md

 [CMake](https://cmake.org)).
 These build systems can simplify building software with lots of interconnected pieces, even written in multiple programming languages.
 A discussion of build systems is beyond the scope of these lessons;
-our code can be build with a few commands saved inside a bash script.
+our code can be build with a few commands, possibly saved inside a shell script.

 ## Static typing

 One major difference between Python and C++ is that C++ is *statically-typed*.
-This means that variables are given a type and that once set, the type cannot change.
+This means that variables are given a type and once that type is set, it cannot change.

 In C/C++, the types of variable is given before the variable name